create3000/x_ite/docs/_posts/components/EventUtilities/IntegerSequencer.md

 IntegerSequencer generates periodic discrete integer values that can be ROUTEd to other SFInt32 attributes (for example, when animating whichChoice in a Switch node).

-The IntegerSequencer node belongs to the **EventUtilities** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The IntegerSequencer node belongs to the **EventUtilities** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy